THE NEW ERA OF SPACE COMMERCE BEGINS AT SPACECOM.

 SpaceCom is all about the Business of Space.

-You need to be at SpaceCom to fuel business innovations for the advanced manufacturing industry by learning, networking and innovating at SpaceCom with your peers and other industry executives.
+Attend SpaceCom to fuel business innovations for the advanced manufacturing industry by learning, networking, and innovating with your peers and other industry executives.

 - 3-D Manufacturing